Stiff Circuit System Modeling via Transformer: Introduction

+Neural networks (NNs) have emerged as a promising alternative due to their strong approximation capability and flexibility.
+Prior work \cite{NN} applies NNs to circuit transient simulation, while \cite{RNN1,RNN2} further improves accuracy using recurrent neural networks (RNNs) and enables co-simulation with physics-based models.
+Although these approaches demonstrate improved practicality, they are primarily designed for discrete-time modeling.
+To address this limitation, \cite{CTRNN} leverages ODE-RNN \cite{RNNODE} to develop continuous-time circuit behavioral models, achieving state-of-the-art performance.

+Despite these advances, modeling stiff circuit systems remains a significant challenge.
+Stiffness refers to systems in which certain components evolve slowly while others change rapidly.
+This phenomenon is common in circuit design, where high-frequency signals (e.g., clock edges) coexist with low-frequency analog dynamics.
+Existing ML-based models often struggle to capture such heterogeneous behavior, leading to degraded performance when applied to stiff systems.
+While prior works \cite{stiff1,stiff2} attempt to address stiffness using equation-based approaches, they are often difficult to implement and lack generality across different circuit types.
+Therefore, developing a robust black-box model that can effectively capture stiff dynamics remains an open problem.

+From another perspective, stiff circuit behavior can be interpreted as inherently multi-modal, where different temporal components—such as fast switching transients and slow-varying signal envelopes—exhibit distinct characteristics.
+In this view, circuit responses are governed by multiple interacting modalities rather than a single homogeneous process.
+Such heterogeneity makes it difficult for conventional models to learn a unified representation.
+Recent advances in representation learning \cite{du2026unsupervised, liuzhipeng4, jasen4, jasen6} suggest that capturing interactions across different modalities, while preserving their unique characteristics, can significantly improve modeling fidelity.
+This perspective provides a useful lens for understanding the complexity of stiff circuit systems.

-In this paper, we want to propose a new circuit behavioral model that can capture the stiff behavior of the circuit.
-The proposed model should be able to correctly predict the circuit output when it receives high frequency input, low frequency input, or a mixture of both.
-The model should have flexibility to model a wide range of circuits.
+In this paper, we propose a new circuit behavioral model that is capable of capturing stiff dynamics across a wide range of input conditions.
+The model is designed to accurately predict circuit outputs under high-frequency inputs, low-frequency inputs, or mixtures of both, while maintaining flexibility across different circuit types.